 Interval Training - Science and Application part 2 with Paul Laursen | EP#129

 Paul Laursen is adjunct professor and performance physiologist at AUT, he lead the Performance Physiology Team at High Performance Sport New Zealand for both the London and Rio Olympic cycles, and he coaches several elite triathletes.
+He is also the founder of HIIT Science together with colleague Martin Bucheit.
 In this two-part interview, we dive deep into all things interval training for triathletes.

 - Let's discuss this episode and the topic in general.
 Post any comments or questions in the comments at the bottom of the shownotes.
 Join the discussion here!